twikoojs/twikoo-cloudflare/README.md

-# twikoo deployment on Cloudflare workers
+# Cloudflare deployment for twikoo comment system

-This is the twikoo deployment on Cloudflare workers.
+This is the Cloudflare deployment for [twikoo](https://twikoo.js.org/en/intro.html) comment system.
 Compared to other deployments like Vercel/Netlify + MongoDB, it greatly improved the cold start latency (`6s` -> `<0.5s`).
 The latency improvement largely comes from tremendous optimizations on Cloudflare workers as well as integrated environment between HTTP server and database (Cloudflare D1).

 ## Steps for the deployment